ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 - Agg Column 4: `vine`
 - Target Column: `review_body`

+We will need to convert entries to appropriate data types and extract the columns of interest.

+## 3. Models
+For this project, we will implement both VADER and TextBlob as options for the user.

+**VADER** is a lexicon and rule-based sentiment analysis tool attuned explicitly to sentiments expressed in social media.

+VADER accepts a string (*word, sentence, paragraph, or document*) as input and returns four scores:
+- Positiveness probability $[0, 1]$
+- Neutrality probability $[0, 1]$
+- Negativity probability $[0, 1]$
+- Compound score $[-1, 1]$

+**TextBlob** is a library for processing textual data.
+It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

+The TextBlob sentiment method accepts a `textblob.blob.TextBlob` object containing a string (*word, sentence, paragraph, or document*) as input and returns a tuple of two scores:
+- Polarity $[-1, 1]$
+- Subjectivity $[-1, 1]$

+The advantage of these two models is that both output a polarity score in the same scale $[-1, 1]$, meaning we can use all analyses for both cases without rescaling or normalizing the results.
+Also, the range is continuous and can be used to perform correlational studies with other continuous variables selected by the user.

+## 3. Results & analysis
+The results & analysis section will consist of two main parts:
+- Apply custom analysis based on user selection.
+- Write analysis results either to Excel worksheets or as plots.

 ### 3.1 Main results
 Both VADER & TextBlob implementations have similar outputs.
 Still, there are some differences.
-We need to homogenize the outputs for both models in order to be able to apply the exact same analysis, no matter the case.
+We need to homogenize the results for both models to apply the same analysis, no matter the case.

-As consequence, we will stick with the compound score (*compound for VADER, polarity for TextBlob*) for both cases, and ditch the rest of the scores, since they are not common to both models.
+Consequently, we will stick with the compound score (*compound for VADER, polarity for TextBlob*) for both cases and ditch the rest of the scores since they are unfamiliar to both models.

 Thus, a typical output with sentiment analysis using the VADER model would look like such: